 There's few things I love more than Sofrito.
 It carries the essence and flavor of our ancestors and transports us instantly to our islands no matter where we are.
 It empowers us with healing flavor by being able to cook some of our favorite cultural dishes to share with family, or friends and loved ones, to sustain and also create new memories.

-At 17, getting ready to move out, it was one of the prized recipes my Mami first wrote down for me, passed down from my Abuela.
-Now as a Natural foods Chef who cooks in and for the community, it’s one of the first items I make when arriving in the kitchen, whether professional or at home.
+At 17, as I was getting ready to move out, Sofrito was one of the prized recipes my Mami first wrote down for me, passed down from my Abuela.
+Now as a Natural Foods Chef who cooks in and for the community, it’s one of the first items I make when arriving in the kitchen, whether professional or at home.

 Today, we are here to liberate sofrito from its traditional uses.
 I have found that it is deeply versatile and tastes great in a variety of ways.
 We created Loisa Sofrito with this in mind, and hope you'll join us in embracing the opportunity to bring more traditional flavor into our kitchens and dishes more often.